merrillm1/merrillm1/README.md

 <h1 align="left">Hi 👋, I'm Matt!</h1>

-I've found incredible overlap between my career as a teacher and my studies to become a data scientist and I've been lucky to benefit from both to be where I am today.
+I've found a surprising amount of overlap between my work as a teacher and my development as a data scientist, and I feel lucky to have grown in both directions.

-My teaching career gave me a wealth of experience understanding problems and dissecting possible solutions, all for making it accessible for others by way of a compelling story.
-My work as a data scientist has given me tools for solving problems that enhance my ability to find patterns and draw insight, all for the purpose of creating actionable steps towards change.
-Data science, like in teaching, requires the solution be delivered in a way everyone can understand and get behind.
+Teaching has given me years of experience breaking down complex problems, looking at them from multiple angles, and turning them into stories that make sense to others.
+Data science has added a new set of tools to that same core purpose—finding patterns, drawing insight, and turning those insights into steps people can actually act on.
+In both fields, the work only matters if the solution is communicated clearly and people can get behind it.

 ![image](https://github.com/merrillm1/merrillm1/blob/main/images/me_teaching.png)

-In this repository you'll find work I've completed through the career track program I recently graduated from as well as a few more recent projects.
-A good way of selecting which may be of interest is by visiting my [website](https://merrillm1.github.io/), where you can select projects by keyword.
-I am currently finishing up an internship with [Fellowship.ai](https://www.fellowship.ai/) and will be getting myself back out there in the job market.
-If you are interested in parterning up on a project or would like to discuss employment opportunities I am open to either.
+In this repository you'll find work from the career-track program I completed, along with newer projects.
+If you want to browse by topic, my [website](https://merrillm1.github.io/) is a good place to start.

 Skills :